Tojikan/znz-roll20/docs/p4a-weapon-fields.md

 ### Fields are Interchangeable ###

-With the Unified Inventory System, you'll notice that all items go in the same inventory and that you can switch the item type.
-Conceivably, you can turn a melee weapon into a ranged weapon and a ranged weapon in a melee weapon in the character sheet.
+With the inventory, you'll notice that all items go in the same inventory and that you can switch the item type.
+Conceivably, you can turn a melee weapon into a ranged weapon and a ranged weapon to melee in the character sheet.

 Functionally, this is the equivalent of A)Throwing a melee weapon at a target or B) Melee attacking with the butt of your ranaged weapon.

-This is determined to be valid and there is some support for this in the Attack Script.
+This is determined to be valid.